 Step 1: Ensure prerequisites are met

-You will need at least 4GB of RAM and 100GB of free disk space for the installation.
+You will need at least 16GB of RAM and 120GB of free disk space (on the root volume) for the installation.
 Please review the Prerequisites document to ensure all the prerequisites are met.
 Also make sure you have all the input data handy (Public IP, DNS details, SMTP details etc) before you start the installation

 Step 2: Install

 Install the latest ScaleGrid Enterprise Server:

 Note: ScaleGrid Enterprise Server relies on a MySQL server as a data repository for the clusters it manages, and an Apache server for the web UI.
 If you have an existing MySQL or Apache server, you will be prompted to uninstall it.